d-Fold Partition Diamonds: Background and Notation

 \begin{proof} See \cite[Lemma 2.1]{AndrewsPauleRiese01b}. \end{proof}

 \begin{lem} Let $d,n\geq 1$ and $\rho\geq 0.$ Then

 \end{lem}

 \begin{proof} The above equality is given by the following bijection.
-Given an arbitrary $d$-fold partition diamond, adding $\rho$ to each part assigns the partition a unique $d$-fold partition diamond with smallest part at least $\rho$.
-Conversely, given an arbitrary $d$-fold partition diamond with smallest part at least $\rho$, subtracting $\rho$ from each part assigns the partition a unique $d$-fold partition partition.
-Thus set of $d$-fold partition diamonds and the set of $d$-fold partition diamonds with smallest part at least $\rho$ are in bijection, which is encoded by the above equality on their generating functions; this proves the result. \end{proof}
+Given an arbitrary $d$-fold diamond partition, adding $\rho$ to each part assigns the partition a unique $d$-fold diamond partition with smallest part at least $\rho$.
+Conversely, given an arbitrary $d$-fold diamond partition with smallest part at least $\rho$, subtracting $\rho$ from each part assigns the partition a unique $d$-fold diamond partition.
+Thus set of $d$-fold diamond partitions and the set of $d$-fold diamond partitions with smallest part at least $\rho$ are in bijection, which is encoded by the above equality on their generating functions; this proves the result. \end{proof}